Devolution in the United Kingdom: Wales

 In May 1997, the Labour government of Tony Blair was elected with a promise of creating a devolved assembly in Wales; the referendum in 1997 resulted in a narrow "yes" vote.
 The turnout was 50.22% with 559,419 votes (50.3%) in favour and 552,698 (49.7%) against, a majority of 6,721 (0.6%).
 The National Assembly for Wales, as a consequence of the Government of Wales Act 1998, possesses the power to determine how the government budget for Wales is spent and administered.
 The 1998 Act was followed by the Government of Wales Act 2006 which created an executive body, the Welsh Government, separate from the legislature, the National Assembly for Wales.
 It also conferred on the National Assembly some limited legislative powers.

 The 1997 devolution referendum was only narrowly passed, with the majority of voters in the former industrial areas of the South Wales Valleys and the Welsh-speaking heartlands of West Wales and North Wales voting for devolution, and the majority of voters in all the counties near England, plus Cardiff and Pembrokeshire, rejecting devolution.
 However, all recent opinion polls indicate an increasing level of support for further devolution, with support for some tax varying powers now commanding a majority, and diminishing support for the abolition of the Assembly.

 The 2011 Welsh devolution referendum saw a majority of 21 local authority constituencies to 1 voting in favour of more legislative powers being transferred from the UK parliament in Westminster to the Welsh Assembly.
 The turnout in Wales was 35.4% with 517,132 votes (63.5%) in favour and 297,380 (36.5%) against increased legislative power.

 A Commission on Devolution in Wales was set up in October 2011 to consider further devolution of powers from London.
 The commission issued a report on the devolution of fiscal powers in November 2012 and a report on the devolution of legislative powers in March 2014.
 The fiscal recommendations formed the basis of the Wales Act 2014, while the majority of the legislative recommendations were put into law by the Wales Act 2017.

 On 6 May 2020, the National Assembly was renamed Senedd Cymru or the Welsh Parliament with the Senedd becoming its common name in both languages.

 The devolved competence of the Welsh Government, as the Scottish Government, is restricted and undermined by the United Kingdom Internal Market Act 2020.

+There are also local collaborative bodies between local authorities in Wales.
+The Local Government and Elections (Wales) Act 2021 established four regional Corporate Joint Committees (CJCs) throughout Wales.
+Each CJC is led by a board of leaders from principal councils and national park authorities within its area.
+Corporate Joint Committees utilise the powers of its member principal councils, relating to economic well-being, strategic planning and regional transport.
+They are corporate bodies which can employ staff, hold assets and have dedicated budgets just like one of its member councils would.
+Each CJC area is subject to a city deal or growth deal.